 Once the job is submitted, you should see a response like this displayed on the screen:

 The number given is the job number — a unique ID to allow you to identify your job among the hundreds running on the cluster.
 The progress of your job(s) can be monitored with the qstat command.
 For more details, see Monitoring jobs on the HEC.

 Once the job completes, the output will be placed in two files in the same directory from which the job was submitted.
-The files will be named after for job name (the -N directive), appended with 'o' or 'e' for standard output or standard error along with the job number. (e.g. the example job script above will create two output files myjobname.o154 and myjobname.e154).
+The files will be named after for job name (the -N directive), appended with o (for standard output) or e (for standard error) along with the job number. (for example, the example job script above will create two output files myjobname.o154 and myjobname.e154).

 If for any reason you wish to cancel a job, perhaps because it is giving the wrong output or because you submitted it by mistake, you can do so with the command qdel.
 It takes as its argument the job-ID provided when you first submit the job (which is also displayed by qstat).
 So to kill the job submitted in the above example, with job ID 154, you would enter:

 While batch jobs are the most efficient type of job to submit, some applications require regular user input making them unsuitable for batch job submission.
 In such cases, jobs can be submitted interactively, giving you a command line shell on a compute node with sufficient free resources to run your application.
 You can submit an interactive job with the following command: